Aegis Capital Corp Fined $2.8M For Excessive Trading and Unsuitability

 Unsuitable Investments and Trades

 If there was a single strategy that worked for everyone, investing would be simple.
 Each investor is unique in their financial situation, assets, resources, financial goals, risk tolerance, and needs.
-For a 25-year old unmarried woman, investments may not be appropriate for her.
+For a 25-year-old unmarried woman, investments may not be appropriate for her.

 The rules and regulations of the Financial Industry Regulatory Authority ( FINRA) apply to brokers, financial advisors, and investment advisors in the United States.
-FINRA, a non-profit organization authorized by Congress to protect American investors by regulating the broker-dealer sector.
+FINRA a non-profit organization authorized by Congress to protect American investors by regulating the broker-dealer sector.
 Brokers and advisors must follow federal law and register with the Securities and Exchange Commission.

 In the past, brokers like Aegis Capital and financial advisers had to follow two main rules when recommending investments or investment strategies: (1) FINRA Rule 2111 Suitability; (2) FINRA Rule 2090 Know Your Customer.
 The SEC recently enacted Regulation Best Interest (B.I ).
 Reg BI is a new law that’s long and detailed but has yet to be tested by arbitrators or judges.
 However, it requires that brokers make recommendations in the client’s best interests.
 These rules are designed to protect customers against brokers who might recommend strategies or investments that do not meet their needs.

-FINRA’s Suitability Rule formerly states that brokerage firms and brokers must have a “reasonable basis to believe that a recommended transaction or investment strategy involving a securities or securities is suitable” based on information obtained through the reasonable diligence and associated persons.
+FINRA’s Suitability Rule formerly states that brokerage firms and brokers must have a “reasonable basis to believe that a recommended transaction or investment strategy involving a securities or securities is suitable” based on information obtained through reasonable diligence and associated persons.
 This may include factors like the customer’s age and financial situation, tax status, tax history, liquidity needs, risk tolerance, and investment objectives.

 A customer profile must be used to determine whether a strategy or investment is suitable.
 This includes evaluating the ability of the investor to accept the risks associated with the suggested course of action.
 This rule states that only brokerage firms or financial advisors can recommend strategies or investments to a customer.
 Reg BI is expected to increase the “suitability” criteria and raise the standard of quality for broker recommendations.

-Investors Can Call Our Law Firm for Support
+Aegis Capital Investors Can Call Our Law Firm for Support

-Investors are advised to seek expert advice and determine their options if they suspect excessive or unauthorized trading in their accounts.
+Aegis Capital investors are advised to seek expert advice and determine their options if they suspect excessive or unauthorized trading in their accounts.

 Haselkorn & Thibaut is actively engaged in pursuing FINRA arbitration claims on behalf of their clients.
 Our investment fraud attorneys are even investigating customer claims of losses involving Aegis advisors for excessive or unsuitable trading.